DataDog/documentation/content/en/static_analysis/github_pull_requests.md

 ## Set up Static Analysis for GitHub pull requests

-### Prerequisites

-The [GitHub integration][2] must be installed.

 ### Enable Static Analysis on Datadog

 To use Datadog Static Analysis, add the appropriate configuration files to your repository, as described in the [Static Analysis setup instructions][1].

 ### Configure a GitHub App

-To use Static Analysis on GitHub, you can update an existing GitHub App or create a new one.
+To use Static Analysis on GitHub, you can do one of the following:

+- Create a GitHub App on Datadog
+- Update an existing GitHub App, if you have already created one on Datadog

+The permissions you grant to the GitHub App determine which [GitHub integration][2] features are available for setup.

 #### Create and install a new GitHub App